 The Company has agreements with certain equity-method investees (see Note 7) pursuant to which the Company has made or received related party transaction payments.
-The Company recorded payments to equity-method investees totaling \$171 million and \$28 million during the years ended December 31, 2016 and 2015, respectively.
-The Company recorded advertising revenues from transactions with equity-method investees totaling \$7 million during the year ended December 31, 2016.
-The Company has loans outstanding to investees of \$5 million as of December 31, 2016.
+The Company recorded payments to equity-method investees totaling \$317 million, \$171 million and \$28 million during the years ended December 31, 2017, 2016 and 2015, respectively.
+The Company recorded advertising revenues from transactions with equity-method investees totaling \$9 million and \$7 million during the years ended December 31, 2017 and 2016, respectively.
+There were no advertising revenues received in 2015.